vcartellea/Getting-and-Cleaning-Data/README.md

 # Getting-and-Cleaning-Data
-Repository for coursera sourse "Getting and Cleaning Data"
+Repository for coursera course "Getting and Cleaning Data"